daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies which Camunda form definition version the activity references if the <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#formrefbinding" >}}">camunda:formRefBinding</a>
+      The attribute specifies which Camunda form definition version the activity references if the <a href="../../reference/bpmn20/custom-extensions/extension-attributes.md#formrefbinding" >}}">camunda:formRefBinding</a>
       is set to <code>version</code>.
     </td>
   </tr>